Royiswho/Algorithms-Implementation-in-Financial-Applications/README.md

 #### 1.9.
 Code for Merge Sort
 ```
 def merge_sort(self, a_list, col):
+"""
+intent: a_list is a list in which each element is a list, this function will sort the a_list based on a certain element is the list element, which refers to a_list[i][col] for i in [0, len(a_list) - 1]
+"""
     if len(a_list) > 1:

         mid = int(len(a_list) / 2)